Alice E. Kober Papers

 Alice E. Kober (1906-1950) was a Classical scholar and academician whose fastidiously detailed and documented life’s work contributed to the decipherment of Linear B. Until just days before her death from cancer at the age of 43, she employed a unique heuristic approach that proved conclusively the Mycenaean script (circa 1500-1100 BC) is inflected.
 Her findings and methods were subsumed by Michael Ventris (1922-1956) who in 1952 successfully deciphered Linear B as a syllabic language of archaic Greek etymology.
 Research material, publications, manuscripts, lectures, correspondence, and professional material are included in the approximately 188,825 items that comprise the Alice E. Kober Papers (1932-1950) of the Program in Aegean Scripts and Prehistory.
 The bulk of the items support the decipherment of Linear B while correspondence, lectures, and professional material add context to the research material.

 Inclusion in the collection does not mean that the works are in the public domain.
 They may still be protected by copyright.
 We provide access only for nonprofit, educational, scholarly, research and teaching uses, and personal use, in accordance with copyright's fair use provision.
-If reader wishes to make other uses, he/she/it is responsible for determining whether permission is required and obtaining it if it is.
+If a reader wishes to make other uses, they are responsible for determining whether permission is required and obtaining it if it is.
 We would be happy to hear from any reader who has information about a work in the collection.
 A reader who has any concerns about a work in the collection should feel free to contact us.

 For questions about the Alice E. Kober Papers contact: Professor Thomas Palaima, firstname.lastname@example.org.